 What are your Strengths and Weaknesses Interview

-- Why the interviewer is asking you the question, what are your strengths and weaknesses?
+- Reason Why the interviewer is asking you the question, what are your strengths and weaknesses?

 - How to structure your answer quickly to gain the highest scores possible.

-- Three brilliant example answers to help you pass your interview.
+- 3 brilliant example answers to help you pass your interview.

-- I will give you an answer for regular job interviews.
+- What are your strengths and weaknesses answer for regular job interviews.
 This answer is for everybody.

-- I will then give an answer to this interview question for Freshers and those people with zero work experience.
+- What are your strengths and weaknesses answer for Freshers and those people with zero work experience.

-- I will then give you an example answer for those people who are being interviewed for a manager or a team leader position.
+- An example answer for those people who are being interviewed for a manager or a team leader position.

 So there is something for everyone within this post article.